vkz/bemhtml-source-convert/README.md

 [bemhtml-source-convert](https://github.com/vkz/bemhtml-source-convert) helps you port existing [Bemhtml] templates to [Bh].
 Given the above disclaimer it is best viewed as an assistant that guides your conversion effort.
 Until there's a more direct mapping between *Bemhtml* and *Bh* we hope that in the best case it will produce a drop in replacement for your *Bemhtml* template, give you enough meat to avoid writing *Bh* from scratch on your average template, and offer meaningful feedback when conversion fails.
 Be sure to eyeball and test even the happy case when conversion succeeds.

+Conversion is performed in a strict mode by default, that is the compiler will accumulate any bh-incompatible features and progress till the entire template's been read and converted or exception occured.
+In a strict mode it will always signal an error and report incompatibilities encountered.
+These often point at the code that's questionable or unnecessarily convoluted even in Bemhtml world and is ripe for refactoring.
+Passing `-S` flag to the binary or an optional second argument `{ strict: false }` to Stx constructor will turn the strict mode off.
+Many more templates can be converted this way at the expense of valuable validation the compiler performs and reliability of the result. _We do **NOT** recommend it._

 ##Install

 ```shell